jamesjonesphoenix/X3-Colour-By-Race/README.md

 * Thanks Egosoft for making a great game.
 * Thanks Cycrow who saw my proof of concept and wrote me a primer on global signals in X3.
+* Thanks Olsch for improving my dodgy German translation.

 ## Changelog

+##### 1.2.2

+* Added German translation - thanks to Olsch for checking and improving my initial attempt.
+* Added ability to add strings to t file to check for stations only, but checked before other strings - needed for German translation which has masculine and feminine noun modifiers.
+* Made a dubious attempt at other French, Spanish, Italian, Czech and Polish translations.
+I took these translations straight from Google translate.

+##### 1.2.1

+* Forgot to version up event file to 1.2

 #### 1.2